tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/16-Stu_Evaluation_of_Portfolios/README.md

   * Calculate the optimized portfolio cumulative returns and multiply the initial investment of `$10,000` against the portfolio's series of cumulative returns.
 Plot the trend.

-  * Set an equal weight for each stock in an non-correlated stock portfolio (only stocks that are non-correlated but have positive and negative sharpe ratios) and use the `dot` function to multiply weights by each stock's daily returns to output the uncorrelated stock portfolio's daily returns.
+  * Set an equal weight for each stock in an non-correlated stock portfolio (only stocks that are non-correlated but have positive and negative sharpe ratios) and use the `dot` function to multiply weights by each stock's daily returns to output the non-correlated stock portfolio's daily returns.

   * Calculate the non-correlated stock portfolio's cumulative returns and multiply the initial investment of `$10,000` against the portfolio's series of cumulative returns.
 Plot the trend.